srikanth-lingala/zip4j/README.md

 new ZipFile("filename.zip").removeFile("fileNameInZipToRemove");
 ~~~~

+If `fileNameInZipToRemove` represents a folder.
+All the files and folders under this folder will be removed as well
+(this is valid since v2.5.0 of zip4j.
+All prior versions remove just the single entry even if it is a folder).

 Please note that the file name is relative the root folder in zip.
 That is, if the file you want to remove exists in a
 folder called "folder1", which in-turn exists in a folder called "root-folder", removing this file from zip can be done
 as below: